Mamar16/ada-template-website/README.md

 * * *
 ## What are ESG funds?

-ESG stands for **Environmental**, **Social**, and **Governance**, basically, the three pillars of responsible investing.
-An ESG ETF is a fund that includes companies that do well in these areas.
+ESG stands for **Environmental**, **Social**, and **Governance**, basically, the three pillars of responsible investing [1].
+An ESG ETF is a fund that includes companies that do well in these areas [1,2].
 For example, it might invest in companies that are eco-friendly, treat their employees and communities well, and have strong, transparent leadership.
-Think of ESG funds as a way to align your investments with your values.
-But a quick heads-up: the rules for what counts as “ESG” aren’t set in stone yet.
-Each fund issuer can have slightly different standards putting more importance into certain categories, so ESG funds can vary quite a bit.
+Think of ESG funds as a way to align your investments with your values [2].
+But a quick heads-up: the rules for what counts as “ESG” aren’t set in stone yet [3].
+Each fund issuer can have slightly different standards putting more importance into certain categories, so ESG funds can vary quite a bit [3].

 * * *
 # Research Questions